cyberrumor/midi-abstraction/README.md

 # midi_abstraction

-Abstract midi pitches into keys, chords, modes and notes.
+Abstract midi pitches into keys, chords, modes, scales, and notes.

 This, combined with a midi file creation package like 'mido', and maybe a little help from builtin 'random', is all you need to procedurally generate music.